Here’s a summary of the optimized protocol.

 A proof consists of:

-• a challenge ch
+- a challenge

-• a nonce nonce
+- a nonce

-• An array P of k label-block indices: (P[i] is an index of size \log(N)-\log(B) bits)
+is an index of size \log(N)-\log(B) bits)

 To verify the proof, the verifier does the following